 One of the more important questions

 How do we take care of our first-aid and health needs during and after a long-term disaster when doctors will be scattered and largely inaccessible and hospitals and clinics are no longer operating?
-Clearly as individuals we may need to shoulder most of the burden ourselves, and it will be a new experience for most people.
+Clearly, as individuals, we may need to shoulder most of the burden ourselves, and it will be a new experience for most people.
 It seems logical that most prudent Preppers will have some basic first aid training and supplies, including various medications to deal with a host of health issues in the near-term.
-But what about long-term?
+But what about the long-term?

 Additionally, some Preppers (along with many others) are catching on to the adverse side effects of many ‘big-pharma’ drugs and medical preparations; in a disaster, who can you call when you have a side-effect?
 And coupled with that, the limited supplies and shelf-life of many of the ‘big-pharma’ drugs and preparations during a long-term event, should give any thinking person some cause for concern.
-Should a prudent person be leaning about alternative solutions now, as opposed to later, possibly when it may be too late?
+Should a prudent person be learning about alternative solutions now, as opposed to later, possibly when it may be too late?

-So to avoid being caught in medical-care vacuum, many people today are considering and learning about using ‘alternative’ or naturopathic medicine.
+So to avoid being caught in a medical-care vacuum, many people today are considering and learning about using ‘alternative’ or naturopathic medicine.
 This gives rise to certain important questions: